dgcnz/FACT/models/AudioCLIP/README.md

 _Note_: This is a copy of the AudioCLIP repository.
-Due to the LFS files present in the repo which cannot be installed traditionally, a modified and smaller copy of the repository had to be made.
+Due to the LFS pointer files present in the repo which prevent it from being installed traditionally, a modified and smaller copy of the repository had to be made.

 ### Cite the Original Authors